NQ-bit/The-Artist-in-Me-/README.md

 - `<main>`
 - `<section>`

-This helped create a logical page structure for assistive technologies.
+This is not a full list as I am still working on this website.